top of page

 • Interviewed for Abbott Elementary over Zoom during the pandemic.

-• Did not get his first series regular until (Abbott Elementary) until he was 71 years old.
+• Did not get his first regular series (Abbott Elementary) until he was 71 years old.

 bottom of page